bigstephh732/SC-300-IAM-Labs/Phase-1-Core-Identity/Lab04-Authentication-MFA.md

 	•	FIDO2 security keys
 	•	Email OTP (for guests)

-⚠️ Do NOT disable anything yet.
+*Do NOT disable anything yet.

 Purpose:
 Understand which methods Entra supports and how authentication is controlled centrally.